 Bonus: Starbucks Secret Menu

-A number of drinks on the Starbucks menu are made with espresso shots.
+Many drinks on the Starbucks menu are made with espresso shots.
 A shot is about 75mg of caffeine.
 You may hear the term "pulling a shot" thrown around.
-Pulling is a barista's way of referring to how the espresso is brewed by the machines.
+"Pulling" is a barista's way of referring to how the espresso is brewed by the machines.

 Starbucks stores use automatic espresso bars.
 This means that the machine grinds and prepares our shots for us.
 Traditional cafes may do this by hand.
 We still retain some control of the quality of the shot, however, as we must maintain and adjust our machines throughout the day.

 The amount of caffeine in any coffee-based drink is known to fluctuate, but 75mg per shot is the best estimate.
-If you are worried about your caffeine consumption for health reasons, I would urge you to overestimate and assume there is anywhere from 80mg - 100mg of caffeine per shot of espresso.
-Comparatively, an average 8oz drip cup of coffee contains around 104-192mg of caffeine, according to the American Beverage Association.
+If you are worried about your caffeine consumption for health reasons, I would urge you to overestimate and assume there is anywhere from 80mg to 100mg of caffeine per shot of espresso.
+For comparison, an average eight-ounce drip cup of coffee contains around 104 to 192mg of caffeine, according to the American Beverage Association.